rsms/move/README.md

     sudo npm install -g move

 Then require the "move" module before requiring any move code.
-In this `example.js` we load "foo.move" which is a module written in Move:
+In this `example.js` we load "foo.mv" which is a module written in Move:

     require("move");
     var foo = require("./foo");